davidpallmann/hashnode-backups/cldonoe2t000009jwes0vbsze.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1675428772385/3b035c93-5ba2-4e87-ac83-e6c43391f284.png align="center")

 And yes, we still have work to do.
 The hundreds of services available from AWS can seem overwhelming to a newcomer, and we're working constantly to make things easier and improve the getting started exprerience.
 Managed services don't give you a pass on correctly configuring security, which AWS is [fiercely dedicated to](https://aws.amazon.com/security/) and you should be also.
-For a helpful overview of how AWS security works and what it means for .NET developers, check out Developer Advocate Isaac Levin's video, \[AWS for the .NET Developer - AWS Concepts and Security\]\](https://www.youtube.com/watch?v=nEJ0uB7Es74&t=89s).
+For a helpful overview of how AWS security works and what it means for .NET developers, check out Developer Advocate Isaac Levin's video, [AWS for the .NET Developer - AWS Concepts and Security](https://www.youtube.com/watch?v=nEJ0uB7Es74).

 ## 4\.
 Superb .NET Modernization Tools